jbbadano/django_blog_web_app/README.md

 ## Introduction

-**The Django Hub** is a blog application designed and deployed in Django.
+**The Django Hub** is a blog application I designed and deployed in Django.
 It's main purpose is to share my knowledge of the Django framework as I learn, and to implement technical features of Django so I can learn even more.
 It is available at https://spiderflocks.pythonanywhere.com.